JanPoonthong/dotflies/learn.md

     :term # open a terminal to open the program

-Strager: It's complicated.
+strager: It's complicated.
 My current thinking is that OOP requires polymorphism.
 If you're using classes without polymorphism, I don't consider that OOP.